iqlusioninc/liquidity-staking-module/README.md

 1. Staked assets should be able to converted into liquid staked assets without unbonding.
 2. The smallest change set possible on the existing staking, slashing and distrbution modules.
 3. Assets are expected to be minimally fungible.
 Assets have a denom of "cosmosvaloperxxxx[recordId]".
 Record ID is a pointer to a non fungible asset that recieves the rewards from the tokenized stake.
-4. Governance rights are bound to the validator.
+4. Governance rights remain with the validator.
+Validators vote with the full voting power of all staked assets (including those made liquid), but liquid staked assets cannot vote (cannot override the validator).

 ## Typical user flow.